ipozdeev/it-skills-for-research/README.md

 - make the project fully reproducible: dockerize it (all the steps!), export the coding environment for anyone to be able to run it locally, and prepare documentation; **anyone who could pass this course should be able to see and reproduce your findings from scratch**;
 - have fun and feel academic-esque.

-For the defense, you will be asked to help me reproduce your results **on my computer**, answering my questions down the road, such as how to set up the docker environment, compile the LaTeX for the presentation etc., and every group participants is expected to be able to answer those.
+For the defense, you will be asked to reproduce your research and answer my questions down the road, such as how to set up the docker environment, compile the LaTeX for the presentation etc.; and every group participants is expected to be able to answer those.

 You can pick a topic from the [list of suggested topics](./research-topics.md), but own topics are strongly encouraged!
-You can also choose to replicate a result from a paper (which does not have an open-source implementation yet).
+You can also choose to replicate a result from your favorite paper (which does not have an open-source implementation yet).